An Unsuitable Job for a Woman: Literary significance and criticism

 The New York Times judged the book "A top-rated puzzle of peril that holds you all the way", whose characters "are anything but stereotypes," although "at the very end, things are a little too pat".
 Jacques Barzun, in a later supplement to his A Catalogue of Crime, however, thought it "barely passable".
+The novel also received a nomination for an American Edgar Award, and many requests for another novel featuring Cordelia Gray.

-Authors commenting on the introduction of the new type of female detective at the dawn of the feminist era noted the novel as a key pioneering work in which the focus is "at least as much on character and theme as…on crime".
+Authors commenting on the introduction of the new type of female detective noted the novel as a key pioneering work in which the focus is "at least as much on character and theme as…on crime".
 Another critic described it as "a political contribution to the recasting of the female detective mould", noting in particular how its heroine avenges a young man's murder by his father and connives in the murder in return of the father by the boy's mother in an act of feminine solidarity.

+Critics also note that despite the novel's feminist undertones, Cordelia remains under male authority during the novel.
+Throughout her investigation, Cordelia follows the teachings of Bernie Pryde's mentor, Superintendent Dalgliesh.
+SueEllen Campbell says that "Throughout the novel, then, Dalgliesh is present as a sort of transcendental authority."
+Similarly, Kate Watson writes in the European Journal of English Studies that "While Cordelia is the central investigating figure in the text, always in the margins is the shadowy figure of Inspector Adam Dalgleish… the patriarchal figure that embodies the conventions of the traditional family of crime fiction."